chrisrobles/github-cheatsheet/README.md

 - Collaborators granted push access to a single shared repository
 - Branches created for topics and changes that need to be made
 - Allows for code reviews and discussion about pull requests before merged into main

+## git blame

+Shows what revision and author last modified each line of a file

 ## .gitignore